2020PB/police-brutality/reports/California.md

 * https://www.facebook.com/danny.garza.167/videos/10222535335080905/

-### Police choke man and push woman filming event to the ground
+### Police choke man and push woman filming event to the ground | June 1st

 Two to three police officers choke a black man on the ground.
 The woman documenting this on video is then pushed away/over.